bmedicke/REED/readme.md

 # memory

 Memory refers to fast, non persistant storage.
-Today (main) memory is usually RAM.
+Nowadays, (main) memory is usually RAM.

 ## Bit and Byte order

 See [[inteldev, vol. 1, ch.
 1, p.
 5f]](#sources-and-further-reading).

 There are several ways to store multi-Byte data in memory.
-Today the two most common are:
+Today, the two most common are:

 * Little Endian (used by x86_32, x86_64)
 * Big Endian (AVR32, z/Architecture)